-In our first interview for Autoeroficasphyxium in print we covered your novel Hell Cometh.
+In our first interview for Autoeroticasphyxium (when it was in print) we discussed your novel Hell Cometh.
 How well has it done since the interview was published?
 Are copies of the book still in print?

 First, I would like to thank you and AEA for giving me another opportunity to discuss any aspect of my writing history.
 AEA was, and has remained, an outlet which supports efforts such as mine, and I am grateful to have associated my content with them during my writing career.

 With the exposure from AEA, I garnered a wealth of information exchange as well as an extended reader base, which I would have never seen otherwise.
 Hell Cometh reached levels of success of which I never dreamed.
 Many copies were sent to various countries around the world.
 I find it flattering that my work has been so well received.